Cost Accounting and Cost Management

 Transfer Pricing Policies

-The transfer pricing policies are adopted by the company based on the evaluation of risks involved, use of assets and market conditions.
+The company adopts transfer pricing policies based on evaluating the risks involved, asset use, and market conditions.

 Cost Plus Method